Breaking News & Company Info

 On October 12, 2012, a Genentech medicine received approval from the FDA to expand its indication for Rheumatoid Arthritis.

-gRide, Genentech's employee commuting program, has now saved 100 million miles of driving since the program's inception began in late 2006.
-The program began as a way to reduce the number of vehicles that travel to and park on the South San Francisco campus, and since has had significant impact on Genentech's sustainability goals and employee quality of life.
+gRide, Genentech's employee commuting program, has saved 100 million miles of driving since the program's inception began in late 2006.
+The program began as a way to reduce the number of vehicles that travel to and park on the South San Francisco campus.